Dewalt-arch/pimpmykali/README.md

 # Writeups / Honorable Mentions
   - ip3c4c_n00b https://ip3c4c.com/2202_homelab_vmware/

+# Revision 1.7.1d - Tracelabs Osint VM
+  - added detection of the tracelabs osint vm and prevent the script from running if specific conditions are met, this is due to python incompatibility with some tooling in the tracelabs osint vm.

 # Revision 1.7.1c - added proxychains and sshuttle
   - proxychains and sshuttle will be installed via menu options 0, N, or 1